maarten-pennings/howto/c64mempart/readme.md

 "Memory Partition of BASIC Workspace" by Harvey B. Herman on pages 64-67.
 It explains a system with four programs, all four in the memory of the PET.
 Program 1, 2 and 3 are the actual programs between which we want to switch.
-The 4th program is the manager; it lets the user pick the one to switch to.
+The other program is the manager; it lets the user pick the one to switch to.
 Once program 1, 2, or 3 is done, it switches back to the manager, where we can dispatch again one of 1, 2, or 3.